usaid-cs/yesterday-i-learned/linux.md

 ![Dilbert][imgur]

+1. You can [unset expiry dates you place on your pgp keys](https://riseup.net/en/security/message-security/openpgp/best-practices#use-an-expiration-date-less-than-two-years), says that page.
+The purpose of the expiration date is to be a dead man's switch to prevent further uses of the key after you die.
+Same page also says not to sign someone else's key with no expiration date.
 1. [It is systemd's fault](https://askubuntu.com/a/723182) why your network interface is now called "wlp2s0" instead of "wlan0".
 1. The `ServerAdmin` directive in apache2 [doesn't work](https://stackoverflow.com/q/21798272/1558430).
 1. [`a2enssite` and `a2dissite`](https://manpages.debian.org/jessie/apache2/a2dissite.8.en.html) stand for "Apache2 enable site" and "Apache2 disable site", respectively.